microsoft/navcontainerhelper/README.md

 Follow the process here: https://docs.docker.com/desktop/install/windows-install

-**NOTE** Docker Desktop might require a license, please consult the licensing rules before installing
+**NOTE:** Docker Desktop might require a license, please consult the licensing rules before installing

 ### 2.b.
 Install Docker Engine using PowerShell
 **NOTE:** You need either Docker Desktop or Docker Engine to run Docker on your computer - not both.